Empowering Girls in STEM

 Women make up half of the total U.S. college-educated workforce, but only 28% of the science and engineering workforce.
 There are several reasons that contribute to this discrepancy including a lack of pre-college experience, stereotypes (social bias and sexism) that dissuade female participation in STEM-related activities, lack of role models, according to a University Washington study.
 The overall most powerful impact, the researchers conclude, is a “masculine culture” that makes many women feel like they don’t belong.

 At the Y, we want to promote and encourage the presence of females in this ever-growing field.
-A few ways you can connect with the Y or bring STEM to your own home:
+A few ways you can bring STEM to your own home:

 - Check out some great books that feature women in STEM, written by women.
 Here is a list of our favorites: